-Do your ads match your landing pages?
+Do your ?
 Sometimes marketers get super creative with advertising calls to action that drive clicks but don’t align with the actual offer being made in their store.
-Consider making adjustments on both sides of the equation or developing a custom landing page for top-performing campaigns.
+Consider making adjustments on both sides of the equation or .

 Are you having website issues such as slow load speed, mobile rendering issues or missing images?
 Though these may seem like small problems, they are just enough reason for a visitor to leave your store behind and move along.

 Your SaaS retention numbers are taking a dive after customers use your platform for six months.
 However, you’re receiving great feedback from , your social media community seems to be truly engaged with your blog posts and case studies and you’re following everything provided in your market research.

 Is there a particular segment of your customer base churning at an abnormally high rate?
 It’s possible you’re alienating a demographic segment with your messaging.
 Are there specific needs within that demographic that are going unmet?
 Are you missing out on key emotional drivers for that group?

 Are all your marketing and activities working together?
 Sometimes there can be a disconnect between departments, resulting in poorly timed phone calls and emails that can even contradict one another.
 Using increased business intelligence to map actions out in a customer behavior journey can be extremely beneficial.

 How are you communicating renewals and upgrades?
 While price sensitivity plays a larger role in some businesses than others, nobody likes to be caught off guard.
 Being open and honest about your pricing, renewals and upgrade opportunities is a great way to win long-term customer satisfaction.
 Don’t immediately go in for an upgrade after the first purchase and avoid mystery charges whenever possible.